tikismoke/domogik-pi2-sd-image/README.md

 # domogik-pi2-sd-image

+Repo to host the pi2 sd card of domogik in develop branch

 For now you need at least a 4go sd card.
 The image could work on a 2go but as not been test for that.
 Don't forget for now it is just a proof of concept.
 It hasn't been test for long running period.

-Repo to host the pi2 sd card of domogik in deve branch
+Based on last Raspbian-jessie-lite (2016-05-10)

+Remenber to expand filesysem at first boot with raspi-config

 SSH enable by default
 Dhcp enable